 Students must normally hold a relevant professional qualification and have a minimum of two years post- qualifying experience by the time they start the unit.

-Normally students may enter Level 7 (Master's level) study if they have been awarded
+Normally students may enter Level 6 (degree level) study if they have been awarded:

-If you do not meet this criteria you are still able to apply for this unit but we may ask you to complete a study skills handbook to familiarise yourself with academic writing at masters level or pre-admission work.
-This will be sent to you when we have received your application form.
+If you do not meet this criteria you are still able to apply for this unit but we may ask you to complete a study skills handbook to familiarise yourself with academic writing at degree level.
+The study skills handbook will be sent to you when we have received your application form.

 Fees and funding: